the2dl/friendly_ad/README.md

 ## Getting Started

-Follow these instructions to set up and run AD Dump on your local machine.
+Follow these instructions to set up and run Friendly AD on your local machine.

+# IMPORTANT

+You can use the docker-compose file to run the application.
+All you need is the env file updated with the correct API keys.
+From there you can go to the admin interface at `http://localhost/` and setup a admin key.
+Then you can add a domain.
+Suggest to put a load balancer in front of the application to add SSL termination & scaling.

 ### Prerequisites